-File Name Explanation Page accuracy.m Function that tests the validity of the modelled stress state based on k-ratio and regime stress ratio. calibrate.m This function is the heart of the FAST calibration tool and 26 computes the boundary condition of the best-fit model. critical_shmax.m Function that computes the S {Hmax} magnitude derived from 30 the assumption of a critically high magnitude of S {Hmax} . kratio.m Function that computes S {Hmax} from k-ratio assumptions.
-30 model_deviation.m on.m Function that computes the difference between the modelled and observed stress state. nodes2calibrationpoints.m ibrationpoints.m Matlab function that controls the location of generic calibration points in a branch calibration approach. solve.m Function that computes the calibrated horizontal stress 29 component from the difference between the modelled and observed stress state and the best-fit boundary conditions. write_macro.m write_macro.m Matlab function that writes a Tecplot 360 EX macro which extracts the stress state at the location of calibration data from models.
+File Name Explanation Page accuracy.m Function that tests the validity of the modelled stress state 34 based on k-ratio and regime stress ratio. calibrate.m This function is the heart of the FAST calibration tool and 27 computes the boundary condition of the best-fit model. check.m Provides sanity checks to prevent common (and potentially 37 hidden) errors critical_shmax.m Function that computes the S Hmax magnitude derived from 32 the assumption of a critically high magnitude of S Hmax . kratio.m Function that computes S Hmax from k-ratio assumptions.
+31 model_deviation.m Function that computes the difference between the modelled 26 and observed stress state. nodes2calibrationpoints.m Matlab function that controls the location of generic 35 calibration points in a branch calibration approach. solve.m Function that computes the calibrated horizontal stress 30 component from the difference between the modelled and observed stress state and the best-fit boundary conditions. write_macro.m Matlab function that writes a Tecplot 360 EX macro which 25 extracts the stress state at the location of calibration data from models. write_macro_mID.m Matlab function that writes a Tecplot 360 EX macro which 25 extracts the material ID at the location of calibration data from models.